 How did a company running student dormitories grow to become a successful non-profit company working in the area of international education and qualifications?
-You can find out in our company history.
+Read our company history to find out.

 On 26 January 1962, the company that would eventually become the Carl Duisberg Centren was founded as the Carl Duisberg-Wohnheim Gesellschaft mbH.
 The main task of this young company was to set up and manage dormitories for foreign students who were receiving scholarships from the Carl Duisberg Gesellschaft e.V.
 (CDG).

 The Carl Duisberg Training Centers in Dortmund, Munich, and Saarbrücken were founded – initially beginning life as dormitories.